Projects must provide a brief explanation for why they are eligible under the selected protocol.

 Projects must outline and detail compliance with applicable national and local laws and regulations.

-Projects must provide an assessment of the material environmental and social impacts.
+Projects must provide an overall assessment for the potential material environmental and social impacts, both within and beyond its boundary.

-Projects must demonstrate that it creates no net social harm.
+Projects must demonstrate that it creates no net social harm by evaluating the potential negative social risks from a project’s implementation.

 Stakeholder input process